OFarmi/league-items/README.md

 ## Features

 - Searching for a champion displays up to its top 5 winrate items
-  - Winrates are based on 300 matches from matches of Challenger players
+  - Winrates are based on 300 matches from Challenger players

 - Hovering over the items shows their stats, passives, and actives.